Employment Opportunity at DM Education

 This is an extremely rewarding process since turning struggling non-readers into readers is such a life-changing outcome for each child.

 As a small company, we are renowned for our highly personalised customer service.
 So any team member must be totally confident speaking on the phone to others, and enjoy interpersonal interaction.
 Though we will fully train you in our system, you must feel confident taking a teaching/advisory role when speaking to a wide variety of people.
 And your writing must be clear and accurate.

 We will fully train you in the main causes of reading difficulty and issues around learning difficulties.
-So no teaching or educational background is required.
-However you should be a quick learner, as there is a lot to absorb in the first few months.
+You should be a quick learner, as there is a lot to absorb in the first few weeks.
 It is an exciting process, but a very detailed one!

 - Detail oriented